camunda/camunda-docs/docs/apis-tools/grpc.md

   // [{ "a": 1, "b": 2 }] would not be a valid argument, as the root of the
   // JSON document is an array and not an object. string variables = 3;
+  // the tenant ID of the decision string tenantId = 4;
 }
 ```